cyber2024/nanodegree.web-specialist.project1/README.md

 ---

-Please clone the repository, then from root run npm install npm start
+Please clone the repository, then from the root directory containing 'server.js' run 'npm install & npm start'

 Then navigate to localhost:8000